 Here are some suggestions: Eat at least three servings of lean proteins each day—chicken breast, turkey breast, seafood (especially fish like salmon or trout), pork tenderloin (yes it’s okay to eat meat!), or beans and lentils.

-For a busy mom like me, Postpartum nutrition bars from Boobie* Superfoods, were a great way to get the protein I needed during the day and supplement at night when I needed to breastfeed.
-The hunger pangs from breastfeeding was shocking to me as a first time mom.
+For a busy mom like me, Postpartum nutrition bars from Boobie* Superfoods were a great way to get the protein I needed during the day and supplement at night when I needed to breastfeed.
+The hunger pangs from breastfeeding were shocking to me as a first-time mom.
 I was not prepared for how hungry I would get.

-Boosting your protein intake and maintaining a healthy lifestyle is especially important when you’re breastfeeding.
-You can also add galactagogue foods like oatmeal to help with lactation and producing enough milk for your little one.
+Boosting your protein intake and maintaining a healthy lifestyle are especially important when you’re breastfeeding.
+You can also add galactagogue foods like oatmeal to help with lactation and produce enough milk for your little one.

 6) New moms need to practice mindfulness